christianalfoni/impact/docs/giving-up-react.md

 }
 ```

 If this component reconciles during the timeout, due to `count` being increased, the log will still show `0`.
-I know it is a silly example, but the point is that hooks disrupted our intuition about how code executes in the language runtime and it is a big additional mental overhead to the simplicity of `(state) => ui`.
+I know it is a silly example, but the point is that hooks disrupted our intuition on how code executes and it is an additional mental overhead to the simplicity of `(state) => ui`.

 ## Making it faster